 When this auto correction method is enabled and the velocity profiles are displayed, the coded velocity values of the reference profile are always added just after the coded velocity values of the standard profile.
-Moreover, an additional velocity profile, calibrated in mm/s or mm/s\10 is added as a last profile.
-This calibrated profile is computed from the corrected velocity profile if it is visible, or from the reference profile if the corrected profile is not visible.
+Moreover, an additional velocity profile, calibrated in mm/s or mm/s10 is added as a last profile.
+This calibrated profile is computed from the corrected velocity profile.